Problems, Problems, Problems!

 The longer the chain, the slower the response.
 And the less the pendulum moves before you ask your question, the longer it will take to show you any response.

 Get the pendulum to move to begin with and then let it change direction according to the answer.
-Don't just sit there looking at it.
+This is called the neutral swing.
+Read this post to find out more about it.
+Don't just sit there looking at your tool.
 If nothing else, your arm will tire and you'll get strange looks from people.

-So, in order to get a response which doesn’t tire you out and which is obvious (and quick!), is to have the pendulum on a short chain and have it moving before you ask your question.
+So, in order to get a response that doesn't tire you out and which is obvious (and quick!), be sure to have the pendulum on a short chain and have it moving before you ask your question.

 The rest is up to you to discover.